 The fonts may be listed in your system font book, but actually those fonts are not supported by Microsoft Office, so after conversion, the output Word document doesn’t display the font correctly.
 In this case, PDF Converter will also choose the closest match instead of the original font during conversion.

 In order to make sure that the PDF can be viewed as it was in any devices, screens or system, the author can include fonts into a PDF.
-They can embed a full copy of the font with all the characters, or embed a subset of characters which used in the PDF.
-In this cases, the font name can be random characters instead of the real font name.
-Reader can still view the original PDF without problem, but it makes PDF conversion more difficult.
+They can embed a full copy of the font with all the characters, or embed a subset of characters used in the PDF.
+In these cases, the font name can be random characters instead of the real font name.
+The reader can still view the original PDF without a problem, but it makes PDF conversion more difficult.

 Font issue is one of the most common issue for PDF conversion.
 All PDF Converter apps available in the marketplace, even Adobe Acrobat is not able to keep all the fonts after conversion.
 Lighten PDF Converter app is able to find the closest match in most cases, and make the output looks as accurate as possible.
 But still got lots of work to do in order to keep all the original fonts correctly.